 Realised and unrealised gains and losses arising from changes in the fair value of securities classified as available-for-sale are recognised in equity.
-When securities classified as available-for-sale are sold, the accumulated fair value adjustments are included in the statement of income as gains and losses from investment securities.
+When securities classified as available-for-sale are sold, the accumulated fair value adjustments are included in profit or loss as gains and losses from investment securities.

-Interest earned whilst trading or holding investment securities are included in the statement of income as interest income.
+Interest earned whilst trading or holding investment securities are included in the statement of comprehensive income as interest income.